youliangtan/oxe_contrib/README.md

 python scripts/generate_stats.py.py --repo_id youliangtan/bridge_dataset --stats_dir stats/
 ```

-This will download only a single shard, and read the first episode of the data.
-The plot is saved in `stats/` directory.
+*This will download only a single shard, and read the first episode of the data.
+The plot is saved in `stats/` directory.*

-### 4. Open a pull request with the dataset information and wait for review
+### Step 4: Open a pull request with the dataset information and wait for review

-User should append the files in `docs/` directory with the dataset information.
+User should append the metadata to the file with the dataset information.
- - **xxx.csv**: Metadata of the dataset, for display on the website
+ - **docs/oxe_dataset_overview.csv**: Metadata of the dataset, for display on the website
- - **data_sources.yaml**: The source of the dataset, for verfiication purposes
+ - **docs/data_sources.yaml**: The source of the dataset, for verfiication purposes

-### 5. Once the pull request is merged, the dataset will be added to the list
+### Step 5.
+Once the pull request is merged, the dataset will be added to the official OXE list

 TODO: CI will automatically pull private datasets, conduct face blurring, and upload to OXE huggingface account.